 Let affected communities co-design strategy to end youth violence in Sheffield, says report

-These initiatives include measures to help families in deprived areas to claim benefits and maximise their incomes, reductions in school exclusions and making teachers more representative of the communities they serve.
+These include measures to help families in deprived areas to claim benefits and maximise their incomes, reduce the number of school exclusions and make teachers more representative of the communities they serve.

 - Support coordinated preventative work across schools, youth services, police, child and family support and mental health, to stop violent crime occurring in the first place, intervene early when it emerges and ensure ongoing violence problems are well managed.